lsbardel/flow/README.rst

 JFLOW
 ==========================

-Python package for quantitative finance.
+Python package for quantitative finance and econometric analysis

 ==================